SUNY Downstate Health Sciences University

 The College of Medicine graduated 206 new physicians.
 The School of Graduate Studies granted PhD degrees to nine students, four of whom also received their MD degree from the College of Medicine.
 The School of Public Health granted two Doctor of Public Health degrees, and also granted 77 Master of Public Health (MPH) degrees.
 Four MPH degree recipients also received an MD degree.
 Advanced Certificates in Public Health also were awarded to 18 graduates.

-The College of Health Related Professions graduated 138 students, granting Bachelor of Science degrees in diagnostic medical imaging and physician assistant.
+The School of Health Professions graduated 138 students, granting Bachelor of Science degrees in diagnostic medical imaging and physician assistant.
 Master of Science degrees were granted in medical informatics, midwifery, and occupational therapy.
 Bachelor of Science in Health Sciences/Doctor of Physical Therapy degrees were also granted.

 About SUNY Downstate Medical Center